 However, there is a little respite, the NRI can approach the NRI Income Tax Cell and request for a lower tax deduction, which takes nearly 30 to 60 working days with proper documentation.
-Once the Certificate is received by the Seller, lower tax can be deducted or depending if the Seller wants to reinvest the proceeds, then the exemption can be requested accordingly with appropriate paper work.
+Once the Certificate is received by the Seller, the lower tax can be deducted or depending if the Seller wants to reinvest the proceeds, then the exemption can be requested accordingly with appropriate paperwork.

 The Government in the forthcoming budget in 2016, must tow their own line of “Making it easier” for NRI to sell a property.

 195. (1) 91Any person responsible for paying to a non-resident, not being a company, or to a foreign company, any interest (not being interest referred to in section 194LB or section 194LC) 92[or section 194LD] or any other sum chargeable under the provisions of this Act (not being income chargeable under the head “Salaries”) shall, at the time of credit of such income to the account of the payee or at the time of payment thereof in cash or by the issue of a cheque or draft or by any other mode, whichever is earlier, deduct income-tax thereon at the rates in force :